abdo-bendari/Movie-Reservation-System/README.md

 <ul>
   <li><strong>MongoDB</strong>: A NoSQL database used to store flexible data, such as movie listings, user profiles, reviews, tickets, and cinema details.
 MongoDB is chosen for its scalability and its ability to handle unstructured data.</li>
   <li><strong>Mongoose</strong>: An Object Data Modeling (ODM) library for MongoDB and Node.js.
 Mongoose simplifies database interactions by defining schemas and models and offering powerful query capabilities.</li>
-  <li><strong>Node.js</strong>: JavaScript runtime used for building the backend services, providing the foundation for building scalable and efficient APIs.</li>
   <li><strong>Express.js</strong>: A lightweight web framework for building RESTful APIs and managing HTTP requests and responses, helping to structure the application.</li>
   <li><strong>Socket.IO</strong>: Enables real-time communication between the client and server, used for implementing live chat support and movie-related notifications.</li>
   <li><strong>Stripe</strong>: A payment gateway for processing payments.
 Stripe is integrated to securely handle ticket bookings, allowing users to make payments directly on the platform.</li>